slateci/slateci.github.io/_docs/quickstart/overview-content.md

 ## Create a SLATE account

 In order to use SLATE, you need to register an account.
-Account creation is handled through the SLATE dashboard, which also supports most SLATE workflows from managing groups and clusters to installing and checking the status of edge services.
+Account creation is handled through the SLATE console, which also supports most SLATE functions such as managing groups, clusters and services.

 <div id="doc-call" class="container-fluid doc-call-container ">
     <div class="row doc-call-row">